keypom/keypom-docs/docs/Cookbook/keys.md

 For the cookbook, you will need the following installed.
 1. [Node JS](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)
 2. [Keypom JS SDK](https://github.com/keypom/keypom-js#getting-started)
-3. *Insert rust one here, i actually have no idea how to do that*

 :::info note
 Ensure that you have initialized Keypom using the `initKeypom` funciton prior to running any of the SDK examples.
 For more info on this, see the [introduction page](welcome.md#connection-to-near-and-initializing-the-sdk)